maryambiabani/Mnist-Classifier/README.md

 # Mnist-Classifier
-this code contain two classifier method j48 and NaiveBayes
+This code contain two classifier method J48 and NaiveBayes